pdeschen/wuff-wiki/Add-intro-page-to-RCP-app.md

   gradle build
   ```

-  Note that you don't have to configure intro page in configuration files - wuff does this for you automatically.
+  Note that we don't have to configure intro page in configuration files - wuff does this for us automatically.
+Concretely, when Wuff sees that file "src/main/resources/intro/welcome.html" exists, it decides to generate corresponding "introContent.xml" and extension-point in "plugin.xml".

 4. Run the compiled product from command line.
 When the program is started for the first time, it displays intro page:

   ![RcpApp-6-run-1](images/RcpApp-6-run-1.png "RcpApp-6-run-1")

-  Note that intro page is filtered with groovy.text.SimpleTemplateEngine, so you can render arbitrary content on intro page with the help of java and groovy functions.
+  Note that intro page is filtered with groovy.text.SimpleTemplateEngine, so we can render arbitrary content on intro page with the help of java and groovy functions.

-  As soon as you close intro page, you see the default perspective:
+  As soon as we close intro page, we see the default perspective:

   ![RcpApp-6-run-2](images/RcpApp-6-run-2.png "RcpApp-6-run-2")